CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-structured description with excellent trigger term coverage and clear 'when to use' guidance.
-Its main weakness is that the 'what it does' portion could be more specific about concrete deliverables and actions rather than listing broad domain areas like 'channel strategy' and 'launch momentum.'
-The description uses appropriate third-person voice throughout.
+This is a well-structured skill description with excellent trigger term coverage and clear 'when to use' guidance.
+Its main weakness is that the 'what it does' portion could be more specific about concrete actions rather than listing domain areas.
+The description effectively distinguishes itself from other marketing or strategy skills through its focused launch-specific terminology.

 Suggestions